-Princ iple Sub Principles Council Actions and Behaviours Nanaging risks and performance through robust internal control ancial Data • Ensure effective arrangements are in place for the safe collection, storage, use and sharing of data, including processes to safeguard personal data; blic fina Managing • Ensure effective arrangements are in place and operating effectively when sharing data with other bodies; and risks a ong public fir management Ма • Review and audit regularly the quality and accuracy of data used in decision making and performance monitoring; Managing risks and through robust inte and strong public financial management public cial ement Ensure financial management supports both long-term achievement of outcomes and short-term financial and operational performance; and (F) Ma th Strong finan manag • Ensure well -developed financial management is integrated at all levels of planning and control, including management of financial risks and controls. rency, Implementing good practice in transparency • Write and communicate reports for the public and other stakeholders in a fair, balanced, and understandable style appropriate to the intended audience ensuring that they are easy to access and interrogate; and in transparency, Impleme good pra in transpa • Strike a balance between providing the right amount of information to satisfy transparency demands and enhance public scrutiny while not being too onerous to provide and for users to understand. r£. good • Report at least annually on performance, value for money and the stewardship of its resources to stakeholders in a timely and understandable way; Se bili go in • Ensure Members and senior management own the results; practices accountability nplementing practices i reporting • Ensure robust arrangements for assessing the extent to which the principles contained in this Framework have been applied and publish the results on this assessment including an action plan for improvement and evidence to demonstrate good governance (Annual Governance Statement); po SS rac rep ٠ Ensure that the Framework is applied to jointly managed or shared service organisations as appropriate; and poob bu ra d lmple p • Ensure the performance information that accompanies the financial statements is prepared on a consistent and timely basis and the statements allow for comparison with other similar organisations. nti - y • Ensure that recommendations for corrective action made by external audit are acted upon; (G)Implementin Assurance • Ensure an effective internal audit service with direct access to Members is in place which provides assurance with regard to governance arrangements and that recommendations are acted upon; m du sur • Welcome peer challenge, reviews and inspections from regulatory bodies and implement recommendations; (S) ASS ٠ Gain assurance on risks associated with delivering services through third parties and evidence this in the annual governance statement; and ac • Ensure that when working in partnership, arrangements for accountability are clear and that the need for wider public accountability has been recognised and met.
+Principle Sub Principles Council Actions and Behaviours performance rnal control : financial Data • Ensure effective arrangements are in place for the safe collection, storage, use and sharing of data, including processes to safeguard personal data; nd nte blic naging Ensure effective arrangements are in place and operating effectively when sharing data with other bodies; and g Z z g Ma Review and audit regularly the quality and accuracy of data used in decision making and performance monitoring; Managing risks through robus and strong p public cial ement • Ensure financial management supports both long-term achievement of outcomes and short-term financial and operational performance; and (F) Math Strong finan manag Ensure well -developed financial management is integrated at all levels of planning and control, including management of financial risks and controls. rency, Implementing good practice in transparency • Write and communicate reports for the public and other stakeholders in a fair, balanced, and understandable style appropriate to the intended audience ensuring that they are easy to access and interrogate; and transparency, Implem good p ii transp • Strike a balance between providing the right amount of information to satisfy transparency demands and enhance public scrutiny while not being too onerous to provide and for users to understand. s in poo • Report at least annually on performance, value for money and the stewardship of its resources to stakeholders in a timely and understandable way; practices g go s in ogr ľ Ensure Members and senior management own the results; Ensure robust arrangements for assessing the extent to which the principles contained in this Framework have been applied and publish the results on this assessment prac plementing practices i reporting including an action plan for improvement and evidence to demonstrate good governance (Annual Governance Statement); good eme rac rep • Ensure that the Framework is applied to jointly managed or shared service organisations as appropriate; and ರಾ d ajdwj • Ensure the performance information that accompanies the financial statements is prepared on a consistent and timely basis and the statements allow for comparison with other similar organisations. enti ty • Ensure that recommendations for corrective action made by external audit are acted upon; (G)Implementing Assurance • Ensure an effective internal audit service with direct access to Members is in place which provides assurance with regard to governance arrangements and that recommendations are acted upon; m du suran • Welcome peer challenge, reviews and inspections from regulatory bodies and implement recommendations; (c) Assi L· Gain assurance on risks associated with delivering services through third parties and evidence this in the annual governance statement; and ac Ensure that when working in partnership, arrangements for accountability are clear and that the need for wider public accountability has been recognised and met.